How to watch WWE SmackDown, Raw, NXT and NXT UK and free highlights on TV in the UK - TheNewsTrace

-WWE followers are set to witness a brand new period for pro-wrestling in the UK with reside protection now being proven on BT Sport in 2020.
+WWE is generally postponed till the finish of the coronavirus pandemic, however Wrestlemania will go forward.

-Weekly SmackDown, Uncooked and NXT occasions are staged round the world and characteristic the hottest superstars in the most gripping storylines, and you possibly can watch all of them on your TV.
+Weekly SmackDown, Uncooked and NXT occasions are staged round the world and characteristic the hottest superstars in the most gripping storylines, and you’ll be able to watch all of them on your TV.

 RadioTimes.com has rounded up every thing you want to learn about how to watch WWE in the UK on BT Sport.